How the Model Works

 1. The failure of private healthcare community partners in treating TB properly.

 2. Enhance the government’s capacity and reach disadvantaged communities.

 3. Combat stigma and indifference to the TB problem.

 4. Eliminate default (or patients who fail to finish treatment).

-In addition to the provider, OpASHA employs a counselor, usually an individual from the local community.
+In addition to the community partner, OpASHA employs a provider, usually an individual from the local community.
 They travel to OpASHA’s main office in New Delhi for two weeks of exhaustive training on tuberculosis treatment.
 Training includes education on recognizing symptoms, the dangers of failing to finish treatment, types of medication and dosing, tracking the patients, and other health issues that are critical to disadvantaged communities and overall health.
-The counselor then returns to his or her community and takes charge of two treatment centers where he or she administers medication, provides education and awareness to the community about tuberculosis, and monitors the patients to ensure they are on track with their treatment.
-In the event that a patient misses a dose, the counselor immediately visits that patient at home to reinforce the need to finish a full course of treatment, and of course, ensure that the patient takes the missed dose.
+The provider then returns to his or her community and takes charge of two treatment centers where he or she administers medication, provides education and awareness to the community about tuberculosis, and monitors the patients to ensure they are on track with their treatment.
+In the event that a patient misses a dose, the provider immediately visits that patient at home to reinforce the need to finish a full course of treatment, and of course, ensure that the patient takes the missed dose.